sovrynn/ecdo/README.md

 6. `5-LOCATION-MAPPING`: Mapping out how different areas of the world will fare during an ECDO event.
 7. `6-DANGERS-PREPPING`: All matters pertaining to preparing for an ECDO event aside from location.

+## How to Contribute

+In order to contribute, you'll need to be able to use git.

+The high-level steps are:
+- clone the latest version of the repository to your local machine
+- make a new git branch
+- make your changes
+- create a pull request

 ## Basic Contribution Guidelines

 1. Put information in the proper location in the proper format